Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/howto-yocto-cache.rst

 Specifically, we will be talking about the ``downloads`` directory and the ``sstate-cache`` directory in this chapter.
-The ``downloads`` directory contains all downloaded packages, including those downloaded over svn or git or similar, and ``sstate-cache`` contains everything that was built, so basically binaries plus some meta-data stating that it has actually been built and what version and so on.
+The ``downloads`` directory contains all downloaded packages, including those downloaded over SVN or git or similar, and ``sstate-cache`` contains everything that was built, so basically binaries plus some meta-data stating that it has actually been built and what version and so on.
 One reason why the meta-data is useful is because otherwise the system